sempro-2023/Expense-Manager-Final/README.md

    2. User can view the category wise expense listing

 # Database
-   # File Repository
+   # File Repository (Temporary)
    1. PEMService.java & Repository.java.
+   2. Collection API concet used in Repository.java Class.
+   3. Repository.java is for temporary storage (As long as JVM runs, storage exists.
+JVM terminates, Storage deleted).

-   # Local Machine
+   # Local Machine (Permanent)
-   1. Java Interface concept of Serialization and Desseraialisation
+   1. Java Interface concept of Serialization and Deseraialisation
    2. After exiting the application JVM creates two files in the hard disk
    3. 'Expenses.ser' and 'Category.ser' are the two files
    4. To retrieve the files.